Continuous-Data/AzDoAPITools/docs/classic-to-yaml-conversion.md

 ## ToDo list

 Below is a short To Do list of functionality I wish to implement asap. the order in which they occur here is the priority i gave them.

+### Converted parameters from queue time variables are called as variable instead of a parameter

+When converting variables to parameters which have the AllowOveride property and are thus settable at queue time are put into the parameters section of the YAML file.

+However when calling such parameter inside a step input it is being referred to as $(variablename) rather than $(parameters.variablename) / ${{parameters.variablename}}.
+This means an overhaul of the Get-Inputs function and rethink the logic behind it.

 ### Release Definitions